scrallex/score/Task.md

 - **Position and phase (Sec.
 3.5).** Detail sinusoidal encodings and propose extending them with our prime/phase ticks so rhythmic structure is available to the model without losing extrapolation capacity.
 - **Cross-attention for evidence gating (Sec.
 3.2.3).** Map decoder-to-encoder attention onto our “query span attends to manifold memory” requirement and foreshadow a cross-attention block that learns citation alignment.

-## 3. Recap of the Manifold / QFH / QBSA Framework
+## 3. Recap of the Structural Manifold Framework
 - Summarise the metrics (coherence, stability, entropy, rupture density, hazard λ) and how they yield signatures for windows across text and price streams.
 - Describe the manifold construction pipeline: sliding window ingestion, repetition counting, hazard thresholds, and the existing ORJSON manifests.
 - Review the twin-repair loop and semantic gating currently used, noting the failure modes identified in recent commits (latched hallucination flag, unchecked URI override).